davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   (highest valued) version supported by the client.
 For this version of the specification, the version will be { 3, 4 }.
 (See
   {{backward-compatibility}} for details about backward compatibility.)
+  Servers supporting no version of TLS newer than this specification MUST attempt to offer a ServerHello for this version in response to a ClientHello with any higher version number.

 random
 : A client-generated random structure.